 Earlier in her career, Neema managed the eighth fieldwork wave and research team for the Peterborough Adolescent and Young Adult Development Study (PADS+) at the University of Cambridge’s Institute of Criminology.
 Her doctoral research, completed at Cambridge in 2015, was titled The roles of empathy, shame, and guilt in violence decision-making.
 This thesis examined how morality influences decisions to engage in crime, combining longitudinal quantitative data with qualitative interviews exploring persistent offenders’ real-life violent events.

-Neema contributes towards modules that cover variety of topics such as research ethics, crime prevention strategies and evaluation, violence, and youth crime causation and prevention.
+Neema leads and contributes towards BSc and MSc modules that cover variety of topics such as crime prevention strategies and evaluation, violence, youth crime causation and prevention, psychology and the law, dissertations, and research ethics.

 Neema supervises PhDs relating to all forms of violence, youth and adolescent development, moral and emotional factors that influence crime decision-making, and other topics within psychological criminology.